-Do you need professional 100% confidential help and support from a fully qualified/accredited and experienced psychotherapist with any of the following difficulties: Depression, Anxiety Disorders, Personal Development ,OCD, PTSD, Anger Management, Panic Attacks, Relationship Difficulties, Bereavement, Chronic illness, Cancer, Confidence, Phobias, Self Esteem or other difficulties?
+I work with any of the following difficulties: Depression, Anxiety Disorders, Panic Attacks, Trauma, Personal Development ,OCD, PTSD, Anger Management, Relationship Difficulties, Bereavement, Chronic illness, Confidence/Motivation, Phobias, Self Esteem or other difficulties?

 Making Contact with a Therapist:

-What is a fully accredited Therapist?
+What is a fully accredited Psychotherapist?

 A fully accredited psychotherapist is a fully qualified, experienced and trained psychotherapist, who has been scrutinized and accepted as fit to professionally practice by their professional body.
 The most recent CORU regulations at this time, indicate a Masters Degree (Level 9 NFQ/QQI) will be the minimum education level for a Psychotherapist, & an undergraduate degree for a counsellor once the register is established.
 The main professional psychotherapy accreditation body in Ireland is IAHIP (Undergraduate & postgraduate training plus a Min.
 600 supervised individual client hours).
 IAHIP have a database of accredited psychotherapists on their website.
 They have minimum standards of training, qualifications and supervised clinical practice.